 If you’d like to combine the beach and a golf course in one vacation–and get a massage or two while you’re at it–head south past Stone Island out to the empty stretch of coastland developed by Estrella del Mar.
 Here you’re steps away from a nearly empty beach where baby sea turtles hatch (there’s a conservation center on site), but you can see that beach from the hotel infinity pool and several holes on the golf course.

 This hotel is part of a residential development with homes and condos, so it’s lively most of the year, plus this gives you access to multiple swimming pools.
 The complex has its own water filtration system, so you can drink the tap water and avoid the throwaway plastic that’s ruining our oceans.
 It’s a bit of a hike to get here, so bring what you need and settle in for a while.
-See a full review of Las Villas at Estrella del Mar here
+See a full review of Las Villas at Estrella del Mar here.

 Article by Mexican resident and Hotel Scoop editor Timothy Scott, who has been to Mazatlan several times on writing assignments and for vacation.
 He has been hosted at 4 of the 21 hotels mentioned here.
 As always, all opinions are his own.
+This round-up was updated in August of 2024.